 The population of Muslims in Europe will be about 60 million by 2030, mainly immigrating from North Africa.
 Because they are generally very religious, Muslims tend to integrate poorly with an aggressively secular European society, a situation causing great tension and conflict that will only worsen in the future.
 This state of affairs is a direct result of falling Europe birthrates; the last year “native” Europeans replaced themselves was 1973, and since then, there has been a shortfall of tens of millions of births required to replace this population.

 The Eastern European nations have been especially hard-hit by the abortion Holocaust.
-Russia lost about 12.5 percent of its population during World War II; it has lost an incredible 61 percent of its population to abortion (more than 200 million committed since 1963 alone).
-Bulgaria has lost 42 percent of its population, Romania has lost 41 percent, Hungary 30 percent, and Ukraine and Estonia 28 percent (by comparison, the United States has lost about 15 percent of its population to abortion).
+Russia lost about 12.5% of its population during World War II; it has lost an incredible 61% of its population to abortion (more than 200 million committed since 1963 alone).
+Bulgaria has lost 42% of its population, Romania has lost 41%, Hungary 30%, and Ukraine and Estonia 28% (by comparison, the United States has lost about 15% of its population to abortion).